 With the discovery of pulsars over 50 years ago, Jocelyn Bell Burnell paved the way for a new branch of astronomy.
-Fast-rotating neutron stars are the most compact bodies in the universe; their diameter is about the same as the city of Munich, but they contain the mass of the Sun.
+Fast-rotating neutron stars are the most compact bodies in the universe; their diameter is roughly that of the city of Munich, yet they contain the mass of the sun.

-Bell Burnell made the discovery with her doctoral advisor Antony Hewish and radio astronomer Martin Ryle.
-Seven years later, both men were awarded the Nobel Prize in Physics for it - but she was not.
+Bell Burnell made the discovery with her PhD supervisor Antony Hewish and radio astronomer Martin Ryle.
+Seven years later, both men were awarded the Nobel Prize in Physics for it - she went away empty-handed.

-Despite her apparent omission and the controversy surrounding it, she continued her inspiring scientific work, was elevated to personal peerage by Queen Elizabeth II as president of the UK's Royal Astronomical Society in 2007, became the first female president of the Institute of Physics for Britain and Ireland in 2008, and the first female president of the Royal Societyof Edinburgh in 2014.
+Despite her apparent omission and the controversy surrounding it, she continued her inspiring scientific work and in 2007 was elevated to personal peerage by Queen Elizabeth II as a member of Britain's Royal Astronomical Society.
+She became the first female president of the Institute of Physics in the UK (2008) and of the Royal Society of Edinburgh (2014).

 Geist Heidelberg salutes Dame Jocelyn Bell Burnell, an internationally distinguished astrophysicist who has worked tirelessly to promote understanding and public appreciation of science and to confront the biases still prevalent in the world of research.